Related: Sign up for upcoming NYSUT Student Loan Debt Webinars.

 NYSUT stands ready to help members navigate the PSLF changes.
 To help tens of thousands of NYSUT members struggling to understand and get out from under crushing debt, the statewide union offers free student loan debt workshops and services in partnership with Cambridge Credit Counseling.
 Since the COVID-19 crisis, NYSUT has moved the workshops online, helping hundreds of members with informational webinars and individualized follow-up support.

-With this week’s PSLF announcement, Cambridge experts have reviewed the rule changes and noted a few key takeaways:
+With the recent PSLF announcement, Cambridge experts have reviewed the rule changes and noted a few key takeaways:

 - Retirees or borrowers who no longer work for an eligible employer but who already made 120 payments on a Direct loan while working for a qualified non-profit, can qualify for PSLF.